Recruitment Information

 How Do I Join?

-We are always accepting new members into our group.
+We are always accepting applications for membership into our group.
 The best way to get in contact with us about joining would be to email us at the link below.
-There are certain requirements to join our group, most of which you will find in the "Frequently Asked Questions" section also listed below.
-We deeply appreciate your interest in our group and look forward to fighting next to you!
+There are certain requirements to join our group, some of which you will find in the "Frequently Asked Questions" section also listed below.
+We appreciate your interest in our group and look forward to communicating with you!

 Frequently Asked Questions